 Top 6 Use Cases of Artificial Intelligence and Predictive Analytics in Insurance

-But first, some history on the impact of AI and Machine Learning in insurance analytics
+But first, some history on the impact of AI, Machine Learning, and Predictive Analytics Insurance Software on the insurance analytics landscape…

 Over the past decade, we witnessed a titanic shift in the way insurance businesses operate.

 The companies that embraced the “Digital Transformation” thrived, while the companies and business models that ignored it or were slow to adopt an Internet/mobile strategy have sunk.

 Hopefully, as the surviving insurers view the floating remains of their fallen competitors, they understand that a new threat has emerged.

 And it has a name – Artificial Intelligence.

 The use cases and applications of artificial intelligence in insurance analytics and processes are seemingly endless.

 While you shouldn’t expect to see an iron-clad Schwarzenegger approaching in your rearview, the impact of AI, machine learning, behavioral intelligence and the threat it poses on those who ignore it is very real.

 The rise of applicable AI has been described as the 4th industrial revolution.
 Data is the new oil – and AI is the key to unearthing it.